 AUT University encourages early application.
 This qualification will remain open until all places have been filled.

-For students who do not have the required level of English language skills, the School of Sport and Recreation and AUT International House have joined in partnership to provide a suitable course of English language study, please refer to Certificate in English for Academic Study
+For students who do not have the required level of English language skills, the School of Sport and Recreation and AUT International House have joined in partnership to provide the Certificate in English for Academic Study

 What this qualification covers

-- The Exercise Foundations paper involves the study of basic human anatomy and physiology and the principles of training and nutrition within the context of exercise.
+- 514008 Exercise Foundations - involves the study of basic human anatomy and physiology and the principles of training and nutrition within the context of exercise.

-- The Sport, Health and Lifestyle paper examines the relationship between sport, physical activity, health and lifestyle and introduces you to concepts of wellness.
+- 514009 Sport, Health and Lifestyle - examines the relationship between sport, physical activity, health and lifestyle and introduces you to concepts of wellness.

 Further study - this programme can prepare you for: